spencerfolk/rotorpy/README.md

 Ultimately the effects boil down to forces acting anti-parallel to the relative airspeed and a combination of pitching moments acting parallel and perpendicular to the relative airspeed.
 The rotor aerodynamic effects (rotor drag, blade flapping, induced drag, and translational drag) can be lumped into a single drag force acting at each rotor hub, whereas parasitic drag can be lumped into a single force and moment vector acting at the center of mass.

 What's currently ignored: any lift produced by the frame or any torques produced by an imbalance of drag forces on the frame.
 We also currently neglect variations in the wind along the length of the UAV, implicitly assuming that the characteristic length scales of the wind fields are larger than UAV's maximum dimensions.
+Remember, the drag models used here are representative of bluff bodies, not wings.

 RotorPy also includes first-order motor dynamics to simulate lag, as well as support for spatio-temporal wind flow fields for the UAV to interact with.